Rule 10.5. Notice and agenda of council meetings

 General meeting materials must be distributed to council members at least three business days before the date of the meeting, except in extraordinary circumstances.
 The Administrative Director may make copies of materials available to the media or attendees in advance of a business meeting and may specify that the materials are provided on agreement by the recipient that they will be kept confidential until the council has discussed or acted on specified items.
 The council may charge a fee to cover the costs of replicating and mailing these materials to members of the public.

 Materials involving trial court budgets must be made available at least five business days before the meeting if they have been distributed by that time to the members of the council.
 All other materials involving trial court budgets must be made available at the same time as the information is distributed to the council.

-Materials must be made available by posting on the California Courts Web site and by distribution to designated employee representatives who have submitted a written request to the Administrative Office of the Courts (attention Secretariat).
+Materials must be made available by posting on the California Courts website and by distribution to designated employee representatives who have submitted a written request to the Judicial Council of California (attention Judicial Council Support).